TactilizeTeam/photograph/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Credits

+Shoulda is maintained and funded by Tactilize.

+Contributors :

+* Jean-Hadrien Chabran

+The names and logos for thoughtbot are trademarks of Tactilize.

+## License

+Photograph is Copyright © 2012 Tactilize.
+It is free software, and may be redistributed under the terms specified in the MIT-LICENSE file.